 Catch and kill doesn’t work.
 The endless, cruel cycle of catch and kill is extremely costly to taxpayers.
 Cats will congregate wherever there is food and shelter.
 When a population of cats is removed, other cats will move in…………and the cycle of catch and kill continues.

-Trap-Neuter-Return does work.
+Trap-Neuter-Vaccinate-Return does work.
 No more kittens.
 The population stabilizes and their lives are improved.
 Behaviors such as roaming, yowling, and fighting stop.
-Cats are vaccinated prior to being returned to their colony so they won’t catch – or spread – disease.
+Cats are vaccinated prior to being returned to their colony so they less likely to catch or spread diseases.

-We can help with trapping, spaying or neutering, and returning feral cats in your neighborhood.
-Call us at 608-629-NUTR or e-mail email@example.com
+We can help with trapping, spaying or neutering, and returning feral cats in your neighborhood by loaning traps.
+Call us at 608-638-6887 or e-mail email@example.com.